Red Sox 2B, 2008 AL MVP Dustin Pedroia retires - WTMJ

 AP Sports Writer

-BOSTON (AP) — Dustin Pedroia, the undersized and over-achieving second baseman who spurred the Boston Red Sox to a pair of World Series victories with his grit and a third, after a knee injury effectively ended his career, with his mouth, has retired.

-“I never took one play off, from Little League on,” Pedroia said on a videoconference with reporters on Monday.
-“I hope I did enough and set the right example in the city of Boston.”

-Pedroia, 37, was the AL Rookie of the Year in 2007 and the MVP in his second season but played in a total of nine games in the last three years because of the 2017 injury from a spikes-high slide by then-Orioles shortstop Manny Machado.
+BOSTON (AP) — Red Sox second baseman Dustin Pedroia, who was the AL Rookie of the Year in 2007 and the MVP in his second season but played in a total of nine games in the last three years because of a knee injury, retired on Monday.

-He was the longest-tenured player on the Red Sox roster and the only holdover from the 2007 championship team.

-“He was the ultimate team player,” said Terry Francona, the current Cleveland manager and Pedroia’s manager and cribbage opponent for six seasons.
-“He always seemed to save his very best plays for the most important time of the game.
-He seemed to will himself at times to lead us to victory.
-It is impossible to spend any amount of time with him and not become close to him.
-He just has that type of personality.”
+A four-time All-Star who was the longest-tenured player on the Red Sox roster, Pedroia played in two World Series over 17 seasons and collected a third ring in 2018, when he was injured.
+In his career, he batted .299 with 140 homers and 725 RBIs.

 “It sucks,” Machado said after the 2019 setback.
 “Obviously, he could down as one of the greatest Red Sox to play this game.”